hydroper-jet/lang/spec/1.0/source/src/expressions/array-initializer.md

 * If *isConst* is true
   * Return an `enum` constant with number *c* and static type as the context type.
 * Return a value of the context type.

+When verifying *ArrayInitializer*, if the context type is not one of the previously matched types:

+* Throw a verify error.